NYC VFC Provider Requirements:

 How to Enroll in the VFC Program

-• Once your paper work is processed, you will be contacted by a PQA staff member to schedule a New Enrollment site visit.
-You will not be able to order vaccine until we conduct a site visit and ensure that your practice meets all storage and handling guidelines.
+• Once your enrollment submission is reviewed, you will be contacted by a PQA staff member to schedule a New Enrollment site visit.
+You will not be able to order vaccines until we conduct a site visit and ensure that your practice meets all storage and handling guidelines.

 How to Re-enroll in the VFC Program

-• VFC re-enrollment must be completed online through the NYC Online Registry each year.
+• VFC re-enrollment must be completed online through the NYC Online Registry biennially.
 By completing the re-enrollment process, providers agree to the VFC program requirements listed in the Provider Agreement (PDF).
-After completing the re-enrollment form (PDF), providers will receive a confirmation that the program received the completed form.
+After completing the re-enrollment form, providers will receive a confirmation that the program received the completed form.

 Most of the materials provided in the enrollment package may be downloaded directly from the VFC website.
 (See the “forms, job aids, and charts" section).